 That way, the people visiting your site to read your content may find it fit to check the rest of the site to find out more about you and the product and services you provide.

-Great content will in its own attract comments and fair amount of shares on the various social media platforms.
-Of course majority of them will just be reading the content and dropping it off immediately thereafter.
-But there’s a still a good number of them that will be interested enough to consider moving to the next stage of conversion.
+Great content will on its own attract comments and a fair amount of shares on the various social media platforms.
+Of course, the majority of them will just be reading the content and dropping it off immediately thereafter.
+But there’s still a good number of them that will be interested enough to consider moving to the next stage of conversion.

-One strategy you can use to convert some of the visitors is by offering a content upgrade using lead magnate.
-With this visitor get to give out their email addresses in exchange of top-of-the shelf content.
+One strategy you can use to convert some of the visitors is by offering a content upgrade using a lead magnet.
+With this visitors get to give out their email addresses in exchange for top-of-the-shelf content.

 This allows you to build your own tribe, which doubles as a good source of attracting repeating traffic.